pace-neutrons/Horace/documentation/user_docs/docs/manual/Multifit.rst

 One of the nice features of multifit is that as well as fitting a global function (the 'foreground') function to all your datsets, you can define local 'background' functions, that is functions whose parameters vary independently for each dataset.
-This can be useful, for example, if you have a model for S(Q, w) which should apply to all your datasets, but you need to have a linear background that is independent for each dataset.
+This can be useful, for example, if you have a model for S(**Q**, w) which should apply to all your datasets, but you need to have a linear background that is independent for each dataset.
 We continue with our example of an array of three datasets which we set up above; to recap: